DavidL1023/DavidL1023/README.md

-## 🔭 Aspiring Game Dev
+## 🔭 Aspiring Software Dev
-I've been playing games all my life, hoping to have a career in creating them one day!
+I love all things tech!

 ## 💪 Experience
-I'm about to receive my bachelor for computer science, I also have many projects showcased on my website and github profile

-## 🌱 Studying
-My current goal for this year is to learn inside and out things like

-- Unity
-- Unreal
-- C++
-- C#
+Check out my website and relevant repositories

 ## 📫 Reach me
-I have my email and website attached on my profile
+By the email referred to on my profile

 ![til](./yooo.gif)